Let’s face it, marketing can be hard! In each marketing blog post, we hope you’ll find the information you need for your business marketing success.

 Read More about Marketing From The Theory of Moderation

-Let Us Not Forget What Social Media Is About
+Let Us Not Forget What Social Media Is About: The Benefits of Social Media Engagement

-While many of us in the agency and media business write and try to come up with a calculation for a business’ ROI in social media let’s not forget the real benefits of social media and just how kind and generous people and businesses can be.
-On social media day our business page posted what…
+While many of us in the agency and media business write and try to calculate a business’s ROI in social media, let’s not forget the real benefits of social media and just how kind and generous people and companies can be.
+Our business page posted the best thing about social media on social media day. …

-Read More about Let Us Not Forget What Social Media Is About
+Read More about Let Us Not Forget What Social Media Is About: The Benefits of Social Media Engagement

-Read More about Twitter Rules, Let’s Not and Say We Did!
+Read More about Twitter Rules?
+Let’s Not and Say We Did!
+A 2024 Perspective on X (Formerly Known as Twitter)

 Facebook ‘Likes’ Harder To Come By

 Facebook ‘Likes’ aren’t as easy to come by as they were two years ago.
-Back when few businesses were taking the plunge, it seemed that all you had to do was pop a Facebook page and getting hundreds of ‘Likes’ right away was a pretty easy thing for a local business.
-For me a couple…
+When a few businesses were taking the plunge, it seemed that all you had to do was pop a Facebook page and get hundreds of ‘Likes’ immediately, which was pretty easy for a local business.
+I was less selective about what…

 Read More about Facebook ‘Likes’ Harder To Come By